pebblesandweeds/cpu_matmul/docs/source/cpu_matmul_blog.rst

 *Optimized Matrix Multiplication Performance*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By optimizing matrix multiplication, we achieve a significant performance boost.
-On the AWS c7a.32xlarge instance, the optimized implementation achieves approximately **270+ GFLOPS**, which represents more than a 10x increase over the naive approach.
+On the AWS c7a.32xlarge instance, the optimized implementation achieves approximately **500 GFLOPS**, which represents more a 20x increase over the naive approach.
 This performance gain demonstrates the effectiveness of optimization techniques in harnessing the full computational power of modern hardware.

 This exploration into optimized matrix multiplication illustrates how strategic algorithmic improvements can dramatically enhance performance, providing a solid foundation for further exploration and learning in high-performance computing.